 With views of the SS Great Britain and waterfront apartments having sea views, house prices can be quite high, as well as rent prices.
 Plus getting a parking spot can be a bit of a nightmare, but it’s still hugely popular.

-When it comes to finding student accommodation in Bristol, your best bet is around Redcliffe.
-Within walking distance to the city centre, there’s pretty much everything you need as a student nearby.
+When it comes to finding student accommodation, an estate agency in Bristol, that mostly specialized in student accommodation, is thelettinggame.co.uk.
+Within walking distance to the city center, there’s pretty much everything you need as a student nearby.
 Takeaways, pubs, bars, restaurants, supermarkets and all of your essential local amenities.
-Not dead on in the city centre, students can escape the high prices of city centre rent, whilst still being close enough to enjoy the nightlife.
+Not dead on in the city center, students can escape the high prices of city center rent, whilst still being close enough to enjoy the nightlife.

 A lot of the available accommodation comes in the form of flats, however, there are some bigger houses on the outskirts of Redcliffe, which is perfect if you’re looking for a 4-bedroom, 5-bedroom or big house.
 With good transport links to the University as well, getting around is easy and inexpensive.